loveencounterflow/hollerith-legacy/README.md

 [ [ 'glyph', '重', ], 'reading', [ 'zh:py/bare', 0, 'zhong', ] ]
 [ [ 'glyph', '重', ], 'reading', [ 'zh:py/bare', 1, 'chong', ] ]
 ```

-* Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
-  will be stored in the key, retrieving what reading a given glyph has cannot
-  be done by using the LevelDB `get` operation; instead, `get` is implmented internally
-  by iterating over a prefix stream that contains all keys that match
-  ``[ [ 'glyph', '月', ], 'reading', ...`.

 * Indexing phrases will not be stored in SPO form anymore.